Selling a house

 When we surveyed almost 2,000 recent home movers in 2015, more than a quarter of them told us that moving house cost more than they'd expected.
 Use our list of house-selling costs below to prepare yourself as well as possible.

 - If you're likely to need a new mortgage when you move, call Which?
 Mortgage Advisers on 0808 252 7987 for unbiased, personal advice on the best deal for you

 How much does it cost to sell a house?

 These are the main services you'll have to pay for.
 Scroll down to find out more about each cost.

 - If you're buying a property too, remind yourself of the costs of buying a house

 Estate agent fees

 Although it is possible to go it alone and sell your home privately, most people choose to use the services of an estate agent.
-Charges vary between agents and will differ depending on the kind of contract you have, but the average high-street estate agent fee is currently around 1.2% + VAT.
+Charges vary between agents and will differ depending on the kind of contract you have, but the average high-street estate agent fee is currently around 1.3% inc VAT.
 Visit our guide to estate agent fees to find out more.

 Online estate agents are usually much cheaper than high-street agents, normally charging fixed fees of between £400 and £1,000.
-Some online agents will offer a full level of service, but with others you might just pay for the advertising, meaning you'll arrange and conduct viewings yourself.
+Some online agents will offer a full level of service, but with others you might just pay for the advertising, meaning you'll conduct viewings and even negotiations yourself.
 To understand the pros and cons and how it all works, check out our guide to online estate agents.